nflealjunior/2016-pokedex/README.md

 # PokedexJS

 A simple pokedex in NodeJS.
-To get the first generation of pokemons just run the command bellow:
+To get the first generation of pokemons.

+## How to run
 ```
-node catch-them-all
+npm install
+npm start
 ```